Collecting Patient Fees

 Your practice may be limited on the number of staff employed which means you or a CA is fulfilling the role and function of office manager or insurance biller.
 No matter who assumes these responsibilities, it is imperative that critical financial information is gathered and fees are collected.

-by Dan Zimmerman in Payments and Collections on Thursday, December 15, 2016
+Posted in Patient Experience on Thursday, December 15, 2016

 As the practice expands, a start-up doctor can "grow" his/her staff into other roles with the assurance that collections will always be handled if each role and function has been defined and a process established.